moderneinc/enterprise-jenkins-ingest/README.md

 2. If you define a mirror in `ingest-settings.xml` that requires credentials to resolve artifacts, uncomment [this line](https://github.com/moderneinc/enterprise-jenkins-ingest/blob/main/seed.groovy#L37-L42) in `seed.groovy` and make sure there is a matching credential ID defined in Jenkins.

 ### Specify what repositories should be ingested

+Each repository that is subject to nightly ingest is listed in `repos.csv`, along with calculated information about its build tooling and language level requirements.

 Whenever you want to add new repositories, please run the provided `add-repos.sh` script.
 This script takes in a `csv` file and results in additions to the [repos.csv](/repos.csv) file.
 This file serves as the source of repositories that the seed job will manage jobs for.